Nicox to Participate in Financial, Pharmaceutical Industry and Scientific Events in H1 2023

 January 24, 2023 – release at 7:30 am CET

-Nicox SA (Euronext Paris: FR0013018124, COX), an international ophthalmology company, today that members of the management team will participate in the following financial, pharmaceutical industry and scientific conferences in Europe and U.S. in the coming months:
+Nicox SA FR COX))), an international ophthalmology company, today that members of the management team will participate in the following financial, pharmaceutical industry and scientific conferences in Europe and U.S. in the coming months:

 Financial and Pharmaceutical Industry conferences